 The Global Experience Office (GEO) is committed to providing Northeastern students intellectually challenging and culturally enriching opportunities throughout the world.
 These experiences not only complement students’ on-campus studies but also prepare them to become effective leaders in an increasingly global community.
-GEO offers three main types of international programming for students, which include: Dialogue of Civilizations, Study Abroad, and Global Co-op.
+GEO offers three main types of international programming for students, which include: Dialogue of Civilizations, Study Abroad, Global Co-op, and Global Quest.

 Dialogue of Civilizations programs are faculty-led programs, offered during either Summer 1 or Summer 2, that focus on critical issues facing students and their peers at both the local and global levels.
 Students typically spend around 30 days in-country with a faculty leader from Northeastern University, learning about a specific topic or course subject in a chosen location.
 This type of experience is best suited for students who are looking for an intensive short-term international experience.